Deltares/Koswat/tests/README.md

 ### Obstacle and infrastructure tests
 A limited number of cases is tested, using the default dike profile (`InputProfileCases`) with 2 layer cases (`LayersCases`) and 3 different scenarios (`ScenarioCases`).
 These are combined with 4 different surrounding scenarios with and without infrastructure and/or obstacles.

+Goal: Validate the calculations for locations with obstacles and infrastructures work correctly.

 Inputs:
 - Configs from `koswat_general.ini` and `koswat_costs.ini` in `test_data\acceptance`.
 - Surroundings from `test_data\acceptance\surroundings_analysis\10_3`.